malikaiyer/syntax-sprint/EGDD.md

 ## Player Modes

 - *Single-player*: *player repeatendly advances through the rounds to reach the end*
-- *Multi-player*: *players compete against each-other to complete the tasks fastest*
+- *Multi-player (if we have time to implement)*: *players compete against each-other to complete the tasks fastest*

 # Gameplay Objectives

 - *Collect all correct tokens*:
-    - Description: *Players need to collect all the right syntax tokens to advance to the next round*
+    - Description: *Players need to collect the right syntax token to advance to the next round*
     - Alignment: *This teaches the player to identify the right syntax in a given programming language fast and within a time limit*
 - *Complete all rounds*:
     - Description: *Players need to complete all rounds to complete the game *
     - Alignment: *This teaches the players to distinguish between syntax in different programming languages*
+- *Avoid the Enemies*:
+    - Description: *Players need to avoid the enemies and keep moving to complete the round.
+They lose a heart every time they touch a villain and need to retain at least one heart to keep playing*
+    - Alignment: *This keeps the player moving in the game and keeps them interacting with the game.*

 # Procedures/Actions